vectordotdev/vector/docs/specs/instrumentation.md

 reserved for ocassions where it is impossible to emit Vector's events.
 For example, emitting metrics in a library that cannot import Vector's events.

+#### Error

+An `<Name>Error` event MUST be emitted when an error occurs.
+Errors that are retriable and possible recoverable MUST be distinguished from errors that are
+not:

+* Properties
+  * `retriable` - If the operation that produced the error is retriable.
+This indicates that the error operation might recover and determines if this error should be a warning or an error when emitting logs and metrics.
+For example, a failed HTTP request that will be retried.
+  * `error_code` - An error code for the failure, if applicable.
+    * SHOULD only be specified if it adds additional information beyond `error_type`.
+    * The values for `error_code` for a given error event MUST be a bounded set with relatively low cardinality because it will be used as a metric tag.
+      Examples would be syscall error code.
+Examples of values that should not be used are raw error messages from `serde` as these are highly variable depending on the input.
+Instead, these errors should be converted to an error code like `invalid_json`.
+  * `error_type` - The type of error condition.
+MUST be one of the types listed in the `error_type` enum list in the cue docs.
+  * `stage` - The stage at which the error occurred.
+MUST be one of `receiving`, `processing`, or `sending`.
+  * If any of the above properties are implicit to the specific error type, they MAY be omitted from being represented explicitly in the event fields.
+However, they MUST still be included in the emitted logs and metrics, as specified below, as if they were present.
+* Metrics
+  * MUST include the defined properties as tags.
+  * If `retriable` is `true`, MUST increment `<namespace>_warnings_total` metric.
+  * If `retriable` is `false`, MUST increment `<namespace>_errors_total` metric.
+* Logs
+  * MUST log a descriptive, user friendly error message that sufficiently describes the error.
+  * MUST include the defined properties as key-value pairs, except `message`.
+  * If `retriable` is `true`, MUST log a message at the `warning` level.
+  * If `retriable` is `false`, MUST log a message at the `error` level.
+  * SHOULD be rate limited to 10 seconds.
+* Events
+  * MUST emit an [`EventsDropped`] event if the error results in dropping events, or the error itself MUST meeting the `EventsDropped` requirements.

+#### EventsDropped

+An `<Namespace>EventsDropped` event must be emitted when events are dropped.
+If events are dropped due to an error, then the error event should drive the emission of this event, meeting the following requirements:

+* Properties
+  * MUST include the `intentional` property to distinguish if the events were dropped intentionally.
+For example, events dropped in the `filter` transform are intentionally dropped, while events dropped due to an error in the `remap` transform are unintentionally dropped.
+* Metrics
+  * MUST increment the `<namespace>_discarded_events_total` counter by the number of events discarded.
+  * MUST NOT increment this metric if retrying the operation will preserve the event, such as retrying delivery in sinks.
+  * MUST include the `intentional` property as a tag.
+* Logs
+  * MUST log a `<count> events [un]intentionally dropped.` message.
+  * If `intentional` is `true`, MUST log at the `debug` level.
+  * If `intentional` is `false`, MUST log at the `error` level.

 [camelcase]: https://en.wikipedia.org/wiki/Camel_case
+[`EventsDropped`]: #EventsDropped
 [Prometheus metric naming standards]: https://prometheus.io/docs/practices/naming/
 [Pull request #8383]: https://github.com/vectordotdev/vector/pull/8383/
 [RFC 2064]: https://github.com/vectordotdev/vector/blob/master/rfcs/2020-03-17-2064-event-driven-observability.md